KJ-Network/OrangeFox_device_alioth/README.md

 - vA/B partition functions
 - Vibration

-The Mi 11X / Redmi K40 / POCO F3 devices use a Virtual A/B Partition Scheme!
+The Redmi K40 devices use a Virtual A/B Partition Scheme!

 ## Building